Financial Aid Mission Statement

 Other Available Resources

 The EFC is determined by filing the FAFSA and is a combination of the student’s contribution and the parents’ contribution (for dependent students).
-Other available resources can include outside agency scholarships, other educational benefits, waiver and exemption programs, etc. All applicants are required to inform the Financial Aid Office of any additional assistance to be received from outside sources during the application period by completing the Disclosure of Additional Resources Form.
+Other available resources can include outside agency scholarships, other educational benefits, waiver and exemption programs, etc. All applicants are required to inform the Financial Aid Office of any additional assistance to be received from outside sources during the application period.

 Awarding Financial Aid